rwzc/rwzc/README.md

 ## I'm a Kopi O Kosong ☕ lover
 - I'm currently a full-time student
+- 👀 I’m interested in the financial markets, automation, crypto.
+- 🌱 I'm currently learning C++, SQL.
+- 💞️ I’m looking to collaborate on projects or doing a startup together.
+- 📫 You can reach me at [📧](6d4134hb6@relay.firefox.com)

 ## Blog posts
 <!-- BLOG-POST-LIST:START -->